confluentinc/cp-docker-images/docs/development.rst

 Utility Scripts
 ----------------

-Given the dependencies between the various CP components (e.g. ZK required for Kafka, Kafka and ZK required for Schema Registry, etc.), it is sometimes necessary to be able to check the status of different services.
+Given the dependencies between the various Confluent Platform components (e.g. ZK required for Kafka, Kafka and ZK required for Schema Registry, etc.), it is sometimes necessary to be able to check the status of different services.
 The following utilities are used during the bootup sequence of the images and in the testing framework.

 Docker Utility Belt (dub)
 ~~~~~~~~~~~~~~~~~~~~~~~~